juliuscecilia33/juliuscecilia33/README.md

 # 👋 Hi there!
 I'm Julius

-A sophmore in college hoping to become a _software engineer_ in the future!
+A sophmore in college wanting to make the world a better place!

 ## ⌛ Check out my portfolio:
 - Portfolio: https://juliuscecilia.netlify.app/